dmetaxak/dmetaxak.github.io/index.md

 ### Student FAQs

-If you're a student (at UPenn or elsewhere) with a question related to my teaching or research, please make sure to read [my FAQ][faq] before sending an email!
+If you're a student (at UPenn or elsewhere) with a question related to my teaching or research, please make sure to read [my FAQ][faq] before sending an email.

 [faq]: /faq